Signs You Need

 Detox might be the hardest part of the journey toward recovery, but it’s just the beginning.
 Once you’ve been an addict, you’ll always be at risk of again developing an addiction.
 The right treatment program can help you understand your addiction and reduce the chance that it will happen again.

 We offer evidence-based therapy, trauma-sensitive counseling, complementary treatments such as massage and chiropractic care, and a compassionate, sensitive environment.
-We want to help you make your first detox your last.
 Let us help you chart a course to a lasting recovery and a happier life.

 Addiction is a disease of the brain and body, not a moral failing or a bad personal choice.
 People with addictions need medical help to manage the risks of detox.
 They also need to address the underlying brain anomalies associated with addiction.
 Our West Palm Beach addiction detox program does both.